Where Is the Best Area to Stay in Koh Samui for Families?

 - Beachfront resort with kids’ pool and family activities

-What to know: Pick the north side, and avoid the sexy bars and nightlife in the south
+- What to know: Pick the north side, avoid the bars and nightlife in the south

-Northern Chaweng Beach is totally different from central Chaweng, which is loud, busy, and packed with nightlife.
-The northern end is calmer, more relaxed, and much better for families.
-You still get the long stretch of white sand and turquoise water, but without the booming clubs and party crowds.
+Let’s talk about Chaweng, but not the loud part.
+Northern Chaweng Beach is a completely different world from central Chaweng, which is noisy, packed with nightlife, and frankly overwhelming with small kids.
+The northern end is calmer, more relaxed, and much better suited to families.
+You still get that long stretch of white sand and turquoise water, just without the booming clubs and late-night crowds.

-It’s a great choice if you want to be close to restaurants, shops, and convenience stores without giving up your sanity.
-The beach is wide, great for sandcastle-building, and fun for older kids who love to swim or paddleboard.
-It can get a little rough during stormy months, but most of the year it’s fine.
+It’s a great base if you want easy access to restaurants, shops, and convenience stores without sacrificing your peace of mind.
+The beach is wide and genuinely fun, great for sandcastle building, swimming, and older kids who love to paddleboard.
+It can get a little rough during stormy months, but most of the year it’s absolutely fine.

-There are plenty of family-friendly hotels with beachfront pools and space to play, along with cafés, restaurants, and small shops within walking distance.
+There are plenty of family-friendly hotels with beachfront pools and open space to play, along with cafés, restaurants, and small shops within comfortable walking distance.

 Our favorite place to stay: